 Valparaiso University values every employee and every employee's potential for contributing to fulfillment of the University's mission.
 Valpo also recognizes that staff employees want to contribute value to the University and be successful in their work.
 In this spirit, the University makes every effort to place qualified and motivated staff employees in positions where both objectives can be achieved.
 The University seeks to provide appropriate tools and support to make those objectives a reality.
-Despite these efforts occasionally a staff employee will struggle to meet conduct or performance expectations.
+Despite these efforts, occasionally a staff employee may struggle to meet conduct or performance expectations.

-Where appropriate, supervisors and department heads are encouraged to work with the Office of Human Resource Services to develop and institute a performance improvement plan for the benefit of the staff employee.
+Where appropriate, supervisors and department heads are encouraged to work with HR to develop and institute a performance improvement plan for the benefit of the staff employee.

-A Performance Improvement Plan consists of 5 key elements and is designed to serve as a game plan for returning an employee's performance to an acceptable level.
-The 5 elements include:
+A performance improvement plan consists of five key elements and is designed to serve as a game plan for returning an employee's performance to an acceptable level.
+The five elements include:

-- 1. Notice to the employee of a performance deficiency, including a specific description of the unacceptable behavior or performance. - 2.
-A description of the standards and expectations for what the behavior or performance should be. - 3.
-The methods or tools which may be used by the employee to achieve an acceptable level of behavior or performance. - 4.
-The time frame for achieving an acceptable level of behavior or performance. - 5.
-The consequences for not achieving and sustaining an acceptable level of behavior or performance.
+- a.
+Notice to the employee of a performance deficiency, including a specific description of the unacceptable behavior or performance - b.
+A description of the standards and expectations for what the behavior or performance should be - c.
+The methods or tools which may be used by the employee to achieve an acceptable level of behavior or performance - d.
+The time frame for achieving an acceptable level of behavior or performance - e.
+The consequences for not achieving and sustaining an acceptable level of behavior or performance